clojurebridge-minneapolis/surviving-clojure/leiningen.md

 Key things that you'll have to interact with are:
 * src: this is where you put all your Clojure source files.
 * test: all your tests go in here.
-* project.clj: project metadata lives here.
+* project.clj: project meta-data live here.

 #### project.clj
 Lets take a look at project.clj in more detail, I've added